Monthly Archives: September 2025

 Now GenAI code generation is exposing similar.
 All the evidence to date is suggesting productivity and quality gains only appear when teams already have strong engineering foundations: highly automated build, test and deployment and frequently releasing small incremental changes.
 Without these guardrails, AI just produces poor-quality code at higher speed 12 and exacerbates downstream bottlenecks 13.

 And none of this is really new.
-Agile and Extreme Programming canonised practices like test-driven development, small batch work, and continuous integration more than twenty years ago – themselves rooted in the management thinking of Toyota and W. Edwards Deming in post-war Japan.
+Agile and Extreme Programming largely canonised all the practices advocated for by the DevOps movement more than 20 years ago – themselves rooted in the management thinking of Toyota and W. Edwards Deming in post-war Japan.
 They’ve always been valuable – with or without cloud, with or without AI.

-Maybe (hopefully) GenAI will be the catalyst for broader adoption of these practices, but it begs the question: if teams have to adopt these practices in order to get value from AI, where is most of the benefit really coming from – the AI tools themselves, or the overdue adoption of ways of working that were always good practice?
+Maybe (hopefully) GenAI will be the catalyst for broader adoption of these practices, but it begs the question: if teams have to adopt them in order to get value from AI, where is most of the benefit really coming from – the AI tools themselves, or the overdue adoption of ways of working that have proven to work for decades?
 Just as with diet plans, the results come from habits that were always known to work.

-Tech gets the credit, but doesn’t deserve it.
+Tech gets the credit, but does it deserve it?

-When performance improves, the headlines almost always go to the technology.
-It’s far more exciting – and easier to draw clicks – to talk about shiny new tools than the slow, unglamorous work of redesigning processes, clarifying roles, and strengthening capabilities and management processes.
-Much of what you read about successful technology transformation is little more than PR puff, often sponsored by the very vendors who supplied the system or consulting services (don’t even get me started on the IT awards industry).
+The headlines almost always go to the technology.
+It’s more exciting – and easier to draw clicks – to talk about shiny new tools than the slow, unglamorous work of redesigning processes, clarifying roles, and building management discipline.
+Much of what passes for “transformation success” in the press is little more than PR puff, often sponsored by the vendors who sold the system or the consultants who implemented it (don’t even get me started on the IT awards industry).

-The same bias shows up inside organisations too.
+Its the same inside organisations too.
 It’s far more palatable to credit the expensive system you just bought than to admit the real benefit came from the hard graft of changing how people work – the organisational equivalent of eating better and exercising consistently.

 The fundamentals that always matter

-• Clarity of purpose and outcomes – setting measurable goals that link to business results, not tool rollout metrics.
+• Clarity of purpose and outcomes – setting clear, measurable goals and objectives that link to business results, not tool rollout metrics.

 • Empowered teams and decentralised decisions – letting people closest to the work solve problems and take ownership.